 Battle Officials

 The Moderator, Scorekeeper, and Timekeeper will work collaboratively to provide a fair and enjoyable battle.
 Provide each battle official a copy of the duties designated for that role.
-See page 23 and 25 for full battle official job descriptions.
+See appendix for full battle official job descriptions.

 Moderator/Reader